-Property Insurance Deductibles
+Commercial Property Insurance Deductibles

-For example, suppose that a building is insured for earthquake at a limit of $500,000.
-Earthquake coverage is subject to a deductible of 15% of the building limit.
-The building sustains $250,000 in earthquake damage.
-The insurer pays $175,000 ($250,000 - $75,000) and the policyholder will pay the $75,000 deductible.
+For example, suppose that a building is insured under a Difference in Conditions policy that covers earthquake.
+The earthquake limit is $500,000 and the deductible is 15% of the building limit.
+If the building sustains $250,000 in earthquake damage, the insurer will pay $175,000 ($250,000 - $75,000) and the policyholder will pay the $75,000 deductible.

 Most business income policy forms don't use the word "deductible."
 Nevertheless, they may include a type of deductible called a waiting period.
 A waiting period is the amount of time that must elapse before coverage begins.
 A typical business income waiting period is 72 hours (3 days).
 Income you lose during the waiting period is not covered.
-A waiting period also applies to Civil Authority Coverage.